May 30, 2022

 Good SEO skills optimize your visibility online organically with no ad cost.
 This means that the more people see your website, the more your online traffic increases, and the better your chances are to provide your product or service to a greater number of people – again, with no advertising cost.
 Implementing effective local SEO strategies can also help you connect with potential customers in your specific geographic area.

 To learn more about SEO, EdApp’s mobile learning friendly course equips learners with a primer on the benefits of SEO for startups and a 5-point SEO action plan they can use as a guide when strategizing.

-Journalists are nothing without their news writing skills.
+Journalists are nothing without one of their most important examples of hard skills to have, news writing skills.
 This hard skill example informs and entertains readers and listeners.
 News stories give people information about events happening both in their communities and around the world and therefore play an essential role in shaping their viewpoints and general ideas.

 Even if you’re not in the journalism field, training yourself in news writing is still beneficial to you and your learners.
 News writing is a skill that enhances your research capabilities and how to verify the information.
 Additionally, improving this hard skill can also teach you how to be a better storyteller.

 Adopting a microlearning design model, EdApp’s news writing course was structured with 10 mini-lessons that can be completed in as little as five minutes, not hours or days.
 It combines instructional modules with gamified activities to ensure improved retention and engagement rates.
 While it’s ready for deployment, you may customize it with EdApp’s drag-and-drop authoring tool, adding your own branding styles and preferences.